 How do I reserve a horseback ride on the beach?
 All reservations must be made by phone at 252-515-9441.
-We offer 4 rides a day 7 days a week by appointment only.
+We offer 4 rides a day 6 days a week by appointment only.
 2 rides are in the morning and we do 1 afternoon ride & 1 sunset ride.
 Mondays we do not ride.
 It is a day for the horses to rest.

 How much do your rides cost?
 Our approximately 60 minute ride is $70/person & our approximately 90 minute ride is $95/person.
 We also offer a 90 minute sunset ride daily at $105/person.
 Full moon moonlit rides are now also being offered at $105/person during full moon days.

 Should I tip my guide?
 Our guides rely on tips as the main source of their income at the barn.
 If you had a great experience and your guide went the extra mile for you please tip them.
 If you did not have a great experience please tell us how we can make your next experience better.

 How do I check in for my ride?
 We ask that you arrive 15 minutes prior to your ride at the barn.
 The big red barn is located at 120 Driftwood Drive, Cedar Island, NC 28520.
 You will enter through the gates of the Cedar Island RV Park and drive straight to the back of the property where you will see the barn.
 Please park in front of the barn & walk to the left side where you will see a small opening in the fence for customers to walk through.
 We will be saddling your horses in that area.
 There is a waiver form that all guests must sign before the ride.